RevolutionPrep/best_practices/README.md

 <a name='oop'>
 ## Follow best practices of object-oriented design and programming
 * Think through object models for new classes, using class diagrams if necessary.
+  * After you have something that you think makes sense to you, find someone else to explain it to.
+  * The point of object-oriented design is to make the human-overhead of understanding a codebase easier.
+    If you can't explain the design to another developer, then you have missed the point.
 * Try to make the object design reflect business reality as much as possible.
   * E.g., classes should not have a special "unassigned" section, just students not yet in a section.
 * Use design patterns.
+  * Even better, understand why the design pattern is a better solution to the specific problem you are trying to solve.
+  * We aren't in academia.
+Most of the problems we face on a daily basis have been solved already.
 * Make sure that each class only has code related to its own responsibilities.
   * Views should not query the database.
   * Models should not generate HTML.
   * Proctoring sessions should not grade exams.
+* Tell, don't ask.
+  * Objects should tell other objects to do something for them.
+  * They should not ask an object for their state so that they can do something that should be the responsibility of that object.

 <a name='dry'>
 ## Don't repeat yourself
-If you find yourself using the same code over and over, refractor it into a method.
-If you find yourself finding objects using the same complex logic over and over, make a scope.
+* If you find yourself using the same code over and over, refractor it into a method.
+* If you find yourself finding objects using the same complex logic over and over, make a scope.

-This is one of the core design principles of Rails, so Rails makes this fairly easy to follow.
+  * This is one of the core design principles of Rails, so Rails makes this fairly easy to follow.

 <a name='blnodb'>
 ## Put business logic in the code, not in the database